Tax deadlines for expats

 FBAR Filing Deadline

 Your FBAR deadline is the same as the deadline for your tax return.
-For example, if you’re living abroad, then your deadline to file your return is June 15, which is also your FBAR deadline.
-If you file an extension for October 15, that will be your FBAR deadline.
+For example, if you’re living abroad, then your deadline to file your return is typically June 15, which is also your FBAR deadline.
+For 2019, this will be July 15, 2020.
+Your FBAR deadline is the same as the deadline for your tax return but the Treasury automatically files extensions for all filers so you have until October 15 to file without penalties.

 Visit the FBAR & FATCA Information page to learn more.